The downfall of FTX's Sam Bankman-Fried sends shockwaves through the crypto world

 When Bankman-Fried bought up the assets of bankrupt crypto firm Voyager Digital for $1.4 billion this summer, it brought a sense of relief to Voyager account holders, whose assets has been frozen since its own failure.
 That rescue is now in question.

+FTX's failure started after the cryptocurrency news outlet CoinDesk published a story, based on a leaked balance sheet from Alameda Research.
+The story found that the relationship between FTX and Alameda Research was deeper and more intertwined than previously known, including that FTX was lending high quantities of its own token FTT to Alameda to help build up cash.
+It sparked mass withdrawals from FTX, causing the crypto firm to experience a very old financial problem: a bank run.

+"FTX created a worthless token out of thin air and used it to make its balance sheet appear more robust than it really was," Klippsten said.

-As king of crypto, his influence was starting to pour into political and popular culture.
-FTX bought prominent sports sponsorships with Formula Racing and bought the naming rights to an arena in Miami.
+As king of crypto, Bankman-Fried influence was starting to pour into political and popular culture.
+FTX bought prominent sports sponsorships with Formula One Racing and bought the naming rights to an arena in Miami, and ran Super Bowl ads featuring "Seinfeld" creator Larry David.
 He pledged to donate $1 billion toward Democrats this election cycle — his actual donations were in the tens of millions — and prominent politicians like Bill Clinton were invited to speak at FTX conferences.
-Football star Tom Brady invested in FTX.
+Football star Tom Brady invested in FTX, as did his supermodel soon-to-be-ex-wife Gisele Bündchen.

 Bankman-Fried had been the subject of some criticism before FTX collapsed.
 While he largely operated FTX out of U.S. jurisdiction from his headquarters in The Bahamas, Bankman-Fried was increasingly vocal about the need for more regulation of the cryptocurrency industry.
 Many supporters of crypto oppose government oversight.
 Now, FTX's collapse may have helped make the case for stricter regulation.